AeroGlory/AerosArtGallery/README.md

 # Adding content:

-First you must extract the mod in your [mods folder](https://wiki.factorio.com/Application_directory).
-This will override the .zip and let you change the content inside.
+First you must extract Modern Art in your [mods folder](https://wiki.factorio.com/Application_directory).
+This will override the zip and let you change the content inside.
 In config.lua you can change what content is active in game.
 Images and videos should be placed in the graphics folder and need their own subfolders following the example formats.

 If there are any updates you will need to extract the new version and merge the configs.